Tel: 020 8240 4220

-Paul is now a senior lecturer within the Sports Coaching Science degree, his main teaching responsibilities lie within the Sports Coaching Science modules which include Coaching Process, Notational Analysis and Skill Acquisition and Research Methods.
+Paul is a Senior Lecturer on the BSc Sports Coaching Science and FdSc Physical Education and Sports Coaching degrees.
+His main teaching responsibilities lie within Coaching Process, Notational Analysis and Skill Acquisition and Research Methods.

-Howatson, G. and Dancy, P. (2009).
+- Howatson, G., & Dancy, P. (2009).
 An examination of the changing profile of sport science students and the impact on degree outcome.
 Journal of Hospitality, Leisure, Sport and Tourism Education, 8, 143 - 147.

 - Dancy, P. A. J., & Murphy, C. P. (2020).
 The effect of equipment modification on the performance of novice junior cricket batters.
 Journal of Sport Sciences, 38, 2415-2422.